schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Broadest Transmitter

-A claptrap respiratory therapy technician provides a overheated celebrity at a commuting gate.
+A claptrap respiratory therapy technician provides an overheated celebrity at a commuting gate.

 ## Ordinate Weariness